findologic/plugin-shopware-5/README.md

   If standard export does not export all data that is needed, there is a simple way to customize export.
 In plug-in root folder there is a file called *“findologicCustomExport_org.php”* that should be renamed to *“findologicCustomExport.php”*.
 That file contains class *“FindologicCustomExport”* that extends class *“Shopware_Controllers_Frontend_XmlBuilder”* that is responsible  for export.
 In order to change export, simply override already existing methods in  *“FindologicItemXml”* by writing new methods in “FindologicCustomExport” class.
 Example code is already placed in *“findologicCustomExport_org.php”*.

 # Versions
+## 1.0.9
+* Custom export implemented
+* Solved issue when product ID is null

 ## 1.0.8
 * XML export fix (property out of the group)